 In high school, we were required to take a personal finance class.
 Credit cards are a HUGE topic in finance and the only thing my teacher told me was “do not get a credit card”.
 No questions asked.
-I was taught to be afraid of credit cards because they are culprit behind debt.
+I was taught to be afraid of charge cards because they are culprit behind debt.

 Then last summer, I was getting married!
 My fiance and I had no apartment, we were both between jobs, and dirt poor.
-I had no idea how we would afford anything after the wedding.
+I had no idea how we would afford anything after the (very eventful) wedding.
 We prayed for a miracle every night.
 One day, a shiny envelope came for me in the mail.
 I had always thrown them away, because I knew what it was: an application for a credit card.
 This sparkly thing was the beginning of the path to debt!
 Yet, this envelope did not end up in the trash.
 Alex and I talked about it, and we decided that this was something I needed to get.
 We were both starting new jobs right after the honeymoon and we wouldn’t miss our first payment.
 We set ground rules for exactly what the card would be used for, when it would be used, and how much we could use (the credit limit was too high for us).

 Now, I am the owner of a credit card.
 I really like it, it has great cashback benefits, no yearly payments or hidden interest rates.
 My husband and I only use it for our gas and then pay the amount back immediately on the app.
 Thanks to cashback, I always save a little bit of money (usually 20-50 cents) on each transaction.
 When people hear I have a credit card they laugh.
-A financial guru has a credit card?
+A financial guru has such a card?
 Yes, I do.
 I have never missed a payment, and my credit score has raised tremendously in just one year.
 People are afraid of credit cards because they offer a great temptation, but if you have the correct mindset going in, you’ll be fine.
 My family can attest that I do not have the most self control when it comes to cute clothes and good food.
-Despite this, my self control is topnotch when it comes to my credit card.
+Despite this, my self control is topnotch when it comes to my card.
 I understand the responsibility and I understand how the system works.

 If you have a credit card, or you are wanting to learn how to improve your FICO credit score, I have listed the main categories on the scale below.
 They are listed in order of importance.
 Read each of them carefully, and I would love to answer questions or comments below!